Koha-Community/kohadocs/source/cron_jobs.rst

 .. _notify-patrons-of-expiration-label:

-Notify Patrons of Expiration
+Notify patrons of expiration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Script path: misc/cronjobs/membership\_expiry.pl

-Does: Sends messages to warn patrons of their card expiration to the :ref:`message queue <message-queue-label>` cron.
+Does: sends messages to warn patrons of their card expiration to the :ref:`message queue <message-queue-label>` cron.

 Requires: :ref:`MembershipExpiryDaysNotice`